 Hip Pain Treatment Tulsa, OK

-While the pain in your hip may be commonly occurring, the potential causes are varied, so there’s no one-size-fits-all way to treat it.
+While hip pain may commonly occur, the potential causes are varied, so there’s no one-size-fits-all way to treat it.
 You may feel pain in one or both hips if you have a problem with your joints, spine, or buttocks.
-Hip pain may also be the result of problems with your muscles, tendons, or ligaments.
+Hip pain may also result from problems with your muscles, tendons, or ligaments.

 Oftentimes hip pain may be a symptom of an underlying disease or health condition that affects your lower back, but you feel the pain in your hips instead.
 Common causes of hip pain include: